swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

 use cases, leaving the more-magical `lazy` as a backward-compatibility feature.

+## Backward compatibility

+The property delegates language feature as proposed has no impact on the ABI or runtime.
+Binaries that use property delegates can be backward-deployed to the Swift 5.0 runtime.

 ## Alternatives considered

 ### Using a formal protocol instead of `@propertyDelegate`